AllInOneMighty/Extended-PircBotX/README.md

 JoinOnServerResponse and Quit modules.

 This project is fully documented; you should give a close look to the provided modules to understand how they work.
-Please check the wiki for additional information.
+Please check the <a href="wiki">wiki</a> for additional information.